-This summer has been a bit toasty to say the least.
-The hot weather has us thinking about hitting the water (in stylish lifejackets, of course!), so we checked in with some of our favorite guides and outfitters to find out if there are new ways to cool off in our lakes and rivers this year.
+The weather is finally starting to turn towards summer, and that has us thinking about hitting the water (in stylish lifejackets, of course!), so we checked in with some of our favorite guides and outfitters to find out some of the best ways to cool off in our lakes and rivers this year.
 Of course, they did not disappoint us!

 Thanks to some of our helpful and delicious tourism partners, such as Corner 14 in Oregon City, we discovered the Paddle + Pint guided tour with Basecamp SUP — Paddle Boarding Adventures.
 This Tuesday evening experience begins with a paddle from Oregon City to Willamette Falls and ends with your choice of food and drinks at Corner 14.
 They have these nifty devices on hand, so everyone can wheel their boards from the river to the food cart pod, just a short walk away.
 Other popular guided experiences in the area are their Paddle Strong classes, which include a paddle lesson and meditative yoga, as well as SUP Pup lessons specifically geared towards fur babies and their parents.

-Speaking of Oregon City, we also found out that for the first time ever, eNRG Kayaking, headquartered in said city, now offers tube rental and a shuttle service for a stretch of the Clackamas River in Gladstone, from Cross Park to Dahl Beach City Park.
+Speaking of Oregon City, eNRG Kayaking, headquartered in said city, started offering tube rental and a shuttle service last year for a stretch of the Clackamas River in Gladstone, from Cross Park to Dahl Beach City Park.
 The one mile float takes about an hour, but we suggest you at least take the entire two hour minimum time allotted to stop, perhaps go for a swim, and enjoy yourself along the way.
 Need a ride back?
 Shuttles run every 30 minutes and are only $5.
+They also offer their popular Willamette Falls tours, giving you a chance to see the mighty cascade up close — but still from a safe and legal distance.

 Mt.
 Hood Outfitters now offers watercraft rentals from Timothy Lake's Pine Point boat launch on a first come, first served basis every Saturday seasonally.
 Pro tip: This summer, it’s also the only lake they rent from where canoes are available.
 They are also dog friendly.